 * The teaser leaves me with some questions.
 When the monks pull the tarp off the wolf’s cage, Lady Isabel and her staff immediately scream their heads off in absolute fear at the beast within, except the werewolf hasn’t transformed yet.
 The only thing they would have seen is a chained up, half-naked man with pitch-black eyes.
 Why is that terrifying?
 Do coal black eyes automatically signal ‘werewolf’ in the Victorian era?

-* “Could we find some clothes for Miss Tyler?
-I’m tired of nakedness”.
+* “Could we find some clothes for Ms. Tyler?
+I’m tired of nakedness” “It’s not amusing, is it?”
+Victoria looks like she’s this close to telling Rose to shut up.

 * “That’s the charm of a ghost story, isn’t it?
 Not the scares and chills, that’s just for children, but the hope of some contact with the great beyond.
 We all want some message from that place.
 It’s the Creator’s greatest mystery that we’re allowed no such consolation.
 The dead stay silent, and we must wait”.